Error Handling

 |---|---|---|---|---|

-46001 | LOGIN_FAILED | Fatal for session | Re-authenticate using client.login() without recreating the instance | Registration never reached ready state |
+46001 | LOGIN_FAILED | Fatal | Re-authenticate using client.login() without recreating the instance | Registration never reached ready state |

-46002 | INVALID_CREDENTIALS | Fatal for session | Fix credential parameters; re-authenticate using client.login() | Login was rejected before request was sent |
+46002 | INVALID_CREDENTIALS | Fatal | Fix credential parameters; re-authenticate using client.login() | Login was rejected before request was sent |

-46003 | AUTHENTICATION_REQUIRED | Fatal for session | Re-authenticate using client.login({ creds: { login_token: newToken } }) without recreating the instance | Request was sent before auth completed or after auth was lost |
+46003 | AUTHENTICATION_REQUIRED | Fatal when autoReconnect: false; otherwise non-fatal | Re-authenticate using client.login({ creds: { login_token: newToken } }) without recreating the instance | Request was sent before auth completed or after auth was lost.
+SDK re-auths on reconnect when autoReconnect is enabled |

-48001 | NETWORK_OFFLINE | Fatal for session | Restore network connectivity; SDK auto-reconnects when back online | Browser offline event fired |
+48001 | NETWORK_OFFLINE | Non-fatal | Restore network connectivity; the SDK recovers via health signals, not the browser online event alone | Browser offline event fired.
+Emitted for backward compatibility; recovery is driven by SDK-owned health signals |

-49001 | UNEXPECTED_ERROR | Fatal | Check logs for details; retry the operation | Unclassified failure during peer/call setup |
+49001 | UNEXPECTED_ERROR | Fatal | Check event.error.originalError for details; report if it persists | Unclassified failure during peer/call setup |

 Re-authenticate without recreating the instance.
 ForLOGIN_FAILED(46001),INVALID_CREDENTIALS(46002), andAUTHENTICATION_REQUIRED(46003), useclient.login()to re-authenticate on the existing connection: